-This class is the second segment of an Algebra I A B strand (which covers Algebra I over the course of two years).
+This class is the second segment of Algebra I (which covers Algebra I over the course of two years).
 It will cover the fundamental applications traditionally covered in the second semester of Algebra I in a small class setting.
 Students must have a grade of D or higher in Algebra I A in order to qualify for this class.